Daylily-Zeleen/HierarchicalFiniteStateMachine/Document_en.md

 ### The Emit Timinng of HFSM's signals

-â€?
-A HFSM has 6 signalsï¼?
+â€‹		A HFSM has 6 signals :

  1. inited() : When the game starts, the generate behavior of HFSM will be delayed until the scene tree is ready (i.e. All the child nodes of HFSM.owner are ready, and this signal is emitted after HFSM.is_Inited being assigned to true.